Biodegradable Packaging for Environment

 Biodegradable Packaging for Environment Public Co.
 Ltd., (BPE) is a Thai company.
 It manufactures biodegradable, compostable, therefore disposable tableware products.
 The products primarily are made from bagasse, a natural product made from the pulp of sugar cane after the sugar has been extracted.
 From its founding in 2005 until 2012 BPE branded its products as "Biochanaoy".
 In 2012 it renamed its brand, "Gracz".

 History

-BPE was founded in January 2005 by Dr Weerachat Kittirattanapaiboon, MD.
-Company headquarters is in Bangkok with its industrial facilities in Chai Nat Province, approximately 188 km north of Bangkok.
+Many food containers and packaging products can often times release chemicals and substances into food that can be harmful when consumed.
+BPE, now formally known as Gracz is a company founded in January 2005 by Dr Weerachat Kittirattanapaiboon, MD.
+The company produces safe alternatives to containers and packaging products that do not contaminate food.
+The company headquarters is located in Bangkok with its industrial facilities in Chai Nat Province, approximately 188 km north of Bangkok.
 Major shareholders are the MDS Group, the National Innovation Agency of the Ministry of Science and Technology, and the Office of Small and Medium Enterprises Promotion (OSMEP) of the Ministry of Industry.

 Products

-BPE manufactures two lines of take-out food containers and one line of non-food industrial packaging containers.
+BPE manufactures two lines of take-out food containers and one line of non-food industrial packaging containers."Gracz" is produced using natural plant fibers as opposed to wood fibers.
+The products are free of cancer causing agents and are biodegradable within 6 weeks in the ground.
+All products are nontoxic with a shelf life of 5 years.